What are Content Hubs? (Examples, Types, SEO Benefits)

 Introducing the content hub.

 A content hub is much more diverse than a blog.
 It’s a well organized framework that satisfies and thrills your audience throughout the customer journey.
-Even better, it can be an SEO powerhouse that expands your market share and drives massive traffic and conversions.
+Even better, it can be an SEO powerhouse that grows your market share and drives massive traffic and conversions.

-So, whether your goal is to grow your customer base through subscribers or improve brand awareness by creating new touchpoints, then a content hub is the answer.
+So, whether your goal is to grow your customer base through subscribers or improve brand awareness by creating new touch points, then a content hub is the answer.

 For example, say you provide credit cards.
 You could have a content hub for information related to:

 - Balance payoff calculations

 It’s important to note that a blog is not the same thing as a content hub.
 Blogs are organized in a linear fashion in roughly the same format with posts appearing in chronological order.
 They’re also incredibly broad.

 A content hub, in comparison, is more diverse in the range of content types included.
 It could contain everything from blog posts to videos, webinars, podcasts, social content, research, presentations, data visualizations, infographics, courses, tools, downloadable templates, etc. What matters is not the format, but rather that all the content is organized around a central topic.
 And that it’s truly great content!

 Make Connections that Matter